ncolai/cultural-values/README.md

 # Values Survey

 Welcome to the Values wiki for Life Itself!
-This is a project meant to guide you through the various corners of understanding the context of cultural evolution within the paradigms of our modern society.
+This is a mockup of a knowledgebase and primer around cultural evolution, particularly within the context of modernity and as relating to Life Itself's mission.

 ## Getting Started

-You can click on Cultural Values on the left to learn more about Schwartz's Cultural Values.
+Four example articles have been created: around cultural evolution, cultural paradigms, Schwartz's Cultural Values, and the World Values Survey.
+Feel free to click on each article in the left to get a better sense of the topic.

 ## Learn More